pixijs/guides/basics/architecture-overview.md

 Scene Graph: The scene graph is the tree of renderable objects to be displayed, such as sprites, containers and text.

 Renderer: The core of the PixiJS system is the renderer, which runs the scene graph and draws it to the screen.
-The default renderer for PixiJS is based on WebGL under the hood. {% comment %}TODO: (For more information about the various parts of the renderer, and how to modify and extend them, check out the [PixiJS Core guide](pixijs-core.md).) {% endcomment %}
+The default renderer for PixiJS is based on WebGL under the hood. {% comment %}TODO: (For more information about the various parts of the renderer, and how to modify and extend them, check out the [PixiJS Core guide](pixijs-core.md).)

 Loader: The loader system provides tools for asynchronously loading resources such as images and audio files.